-Ambavgarh Dialogue in #ZincCity, where our technical and business leaders exchanged insightful ideas with
+Ambavgarh Dialogue in #ZincCity, where our technical and business leaders exchanged insightful ideas with CEO Arun Misra and ExCo members

 PERFORMANCE MANAGEMENT

 Building high-performance organisation: Quality of KPIs

 We are committed to a performance-driven culture.
 Building on this journey, we made significant advancements in aligning individual efforts with our overall vision during FY 2023-24.